ofcyln/currency-exchange/README.md

 *   Added `Logout` button to the app which redirects the user to the `Login` page.
 When user routes to the `Login` page, user token is getting removed from localStorage and the user is being unauthorized.

 *   Mobile device UI behaviours designed to improve User Experience in a performing way and coded with the usage of the @media queries.

+*   `PWA` support helps users to install the app on their mobile phone and make them use it as a native app.
+With the integration of `PWA`, it is possible to use the app even if there is no connection to the internet.
+The offline mode makes the app run under unexpected circumstances. `PWA` integration caches the files with the developer choices.
+Mostly static files for example image files, icons, font libraries etc.

 *   `Angular production build configuration` is used for optimizing bundle, using tree-shaking, aot compilation, compression.